-E lementary and secondary schools in California spend over \$60 billion to provide a high-quality education for over six million children.
+Elementary and secondary schools in California spend approximately \$100 billion to provide a high-quality education for almost 6 million children.
 In accounting for these dollars, it is important to identify not only the types of expenditures (e.g., salaries, books, equipment) but also the specific objective or purpose of those expenditures (e.g., regular education, special education, career technical education).
 Cost accounting is the means whereby this important identification of all costs can be accomplished.
-Because the standardized account code structure (SACS) is comprehensive, LEAs are able to include program cost information in the coding of most transactions.
+Because the standardized account code structure (SACS) is comprehensive, local educational agencies (LEAs) are able to include program cost information in the coding of most transactions.